drakefys2019/labs/_projects/lab6/lab6.md

 ![Insight Image 1](captures/insight_1.jpg#capture)

-<span style="color: blue">These puzzles look peculiar.
+<span style="color: blue">Group Discussion: These puzzles look peculiar.
 What do you think their solutions represent?</span>

 ### Confusion
 Environmental distraction will make solving these puzzles tricky.
 <br><br>
 ![Insight Image 2](captures/insight_2.jpg#capture)

-<span style="color: blue">Consider how you might mentally "filter" the useful puzzle clues from the distractions.
+<span style="color: blue">Group Discussion: Consider how you might mentally "filter" the useful puzzle clues from the distractions.
 What mental or physical techniques do you employ to make this process easier?</span>

 ### Combination
 Consider this twisted tree located in the center of a maze of bamboo.